-Jesus was most often found on the streets, in parks or local cafes engaging in small groups with impromptu crowds, but he was equally comfortable in churches, colleges and public meeting halls with politicians, priests, academicians and larger, more formal crowds.
+Jesus was most often found on the streets, in parks or local cafes engaging in small groups with impromptu crowds, but he was equally comfortable in larger, more formal crowds at churches, colleges and public meeting halls with politicians, priests, academicians.
 Jesus wouldn’t refuse any request to meet and be with people wherever he went.
 So Jesus went to the party.

 Jesus had risen quickly to popularity.
 No one really knew that much about him, where he came from or what his credentials were, but anyone who was anyone knew about him by now.
-Many were the people who wanted to meet him.
+Many people wanted to meet him.
 He would be a draw to Simon’s party.

 Of course, people alternately loved him or hated him.
-Few, if anyone, were neutral about Jesus.
-Some people hung on every word that he spoke, while others questioned everything, wondering what his intentions were, skeptical of everything he said or did.
+Few people were neutral about Jesus.
+Some people hung on every word he spoke, while others questioned everything, wondering what his intentions were, skeptical of everything he said or did.

-We don’t know much about the particular party to which Jesus was invited or the host of the party, other than this name, Simon.
-In fact, one of the only things we really know about the party is the scandal that took place there.
+We don’t know much about the particular party to which Jesus was invited or the host of the party, other than this name, Simon, and the fact that he was a prominent man in the community.
+One of the few things we really know about the party is the scandal that took place there.

-Simon was a well-known leader in his community and a gracious host.
+Simon was a well-known leader in his community.
 His home was open to friends and neighbors.
 He was generous with his prominence, wealth and lifestyle.
 He loved to entertain.
-Inviting Jesus would be a hip thing to do, given the grass roots popularity Jesus enjoyed.
+Inviting Jesus would be a hip thing to do, given the grass roots popularity of Jesus.

-Inviting Jesus might would be viewed as scandalous by some of Simon’s peers, but he wasn’t like them.
+Inviting Jesus might would be viewed as scandalous by some of Simon’s peers, but he considered himself to be different than them.
 He fancied himself more open-minded than that.
 He wasn’t afraid of a little controversy.
-It would ensure his good stature among both the elites and more common folks, the people of his own upbringing.

 Mary was not some anonymous commoner stepping out of the shadows of the unremarkable huts that marked the neighborhoods of the working class poor.
-Though respectable people looked away when she approached, and no one of good company deigned to know her, she was nevertheless well known.
+Though respectable people looked away when she approached, and no one of good company deigned to know her, she was well-known nevertheless.
 No one would have mistaken her for a polite woman.

-Mary’s face was careworn with signs of hard living earned in reckless abandon of convention and the price paid for her disregard of safe living.
+Mary’s face was careworn with signs of hard living earned in reckless abandon of convention.
+They were the price she paid for her disregard of safe living.
 Mary’s eyes revealed deep pools of pain and struggle mixed with idealistic hope.
 Her hair was unkempt.
-Her clothes reminded people who looked on her of the better years of former aristocrats, discarded in scrapheaps, worn to a frayed comfort that Mary accepted as her main solace as she pined for the meaning that long escaped her.
+Her clothes reminded people of the better years of aged aristocrats, discarded in scrapheaps, and worn to a frayed comfort that Mary accepted as her main solace as she pined for meaning and purpose that long escaped her.

-Mary’s life was over for all practicality.
-She had spent her youth recklessly in search of an ever receding glimpse of true meaning in a world that was increasingly not worthy of it.
+Mary’s life was over for all appearances.
+She spent her youth recklessly in search of an ever receding glimpse of true meaning in a world that was increasingly not worthy of it.
 She had chosen her unconventional lot in life, and there was no turning back.
-Many were the men with whom she slept, none of whom provided any suitable place for her to call her own.
+Many were the men with whom she slept, but none would provide her a suitable place to call her own.

 When she found him, she hesitated only a moment.
-Standing behind Jesus, already weeping, unaffected by the stares from crowd in the room, she began to pour out the offering of all the hopes and dreams life that remained in her.
-Oblivious to the protest erupting in the mind of her unintentional host, Mary knelt adoration, giving herself completely and unconditionally to the man in front of her.
-She wet his feet with tears emerging from the dark pool of her soul from which the fountain of her deepest pains, hopes, struggles and joy flowed unhindered by pretense.
+Standing behind Jesus, already weeping, unaffected by the stares from the crowded room, she began to pour out the offering of all the hopes and dreams that remained in her.
+Oblivious to the protest erupting in the mind of her unintentional host, Mary knelt in adoration, giving herself completely and unconditionally to the man in front of her.
+She wet his feet with tears flowing from the dark pool of her soul.
+The fountain of her deepest pains, hopes, struggles and joy flowed unhindered by pretense.